Middle East faces severe wheat crisis over war in Ukraine | DW | 09.03.2022

 Middle Eastern and North African countries rely heavily on wheat imports from Russia and Ukraine.
 The current war could lead to a severe food crisis in a region already under pressure.

-The Russian invasion of Ukraine and the ensuing sanctions imposed on Russia has European nations worried about access to the Russian gas on which they have long depended.
+The invasion of Ukraine and the ensuing sanctions imposed on Russia have European nations worried about access to natural gas on which they have long depended.
 The conflict has increased pressure on energy resources, driving up the prices of oil, gas, coal and other commodities.

-But the war in Ukraine could hit more than just energy supplies.
+But the war in Ukraine could hit more than just energy supplies in Europe.
 Global food security is also at risk.
 In particular, it could disrupt the wheat supply chain in several Middle Eastern and North African (MENA) countries.

 Several MENA countries are highly dependent on these exports due to the prominent role wheat plays in their regional diets.

 Lebanon, for instance, imports 60% of its wheat from Ukraine.
 Egypt is the world's top wheat importer, with around 70% of its wheat coming from Russia and Ukraine.
-Half of Turkey's wheat imports and 80% of Tunisia's grain also hail from these two countries.
+Some 80% of Tunisia's grain also hails from these two countries.

 Some parts of Ukraine currently under fire by Russian troops play a pivotal role in the country's wheat production and export.
-According to the US Department of Agriculture (USDA), most of the Ukraine's wheat crops are concentratedin the southeast.
-Blocking access to the Black Sea could disrupt the supply of wheat to the MENA region.
+According to the US Department of Agriculture (USDA), most of Ukraine's wheat crops are concentrated in the southeast.

+As Russian forces press on with their offensive in the south, Ukraine fears the next big target will be Odesa, the country's main Black Sea port.
+If Russian troops block access to the Black Sea, the supply of Ukrainian wheat to the MENA region will be disrupted.

 The Black Sea is of strategic importance for Ukraine's wheat supply chain as exports to the MENA region are exclusively shipped by sea, David Laborde, a senior research fellow at the International Food Policy Research Institute (IFPRI), told DW.